-If we want to understand and shape the system, Kahneman claims that we need to understand the humans who act inside it first.
-Long-time companion Amos Tversky and Kahneman dedicated their academic life to the psychological phenomena around judgement and decision-making, establishing a new way of thinking about human errors based on heuristics and biases.
+If we want to understand and shape the system, Kahneman claims that we need to understand the humans who act inside of it first.
+Long-time companion Amos Tversky and Kahneman dedicated their academic lives to the psychological phenomena around judgement and decision-making, establishing a new way of thinking about human errors based on heuristics and biases.

 Kahneman is listed as one of the most important economists alive today, even though he vehemently denies this to be true.

 The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, 2002

 Born: 1934, Tel Aviv, Israel

 Field: Psychology, Economic Psychology